pinax/pinax-referrals/docs/signals.rst

 =======

 ``user_linked_to_response`` is a signal that provides the single argument of a ``response`` object that has just been linked to a user.
-You can use this to provide further authomatic processing within your site, such as adding permissions, etc. to users that signup as a result of a referral.
+You can use this to provide further automatic processing within your site, such as adding permissions, etc. to users that signup as a result of a referral.